gmg20/BMA/README.md

 ## Bayesian Model Averaging

-Contains compilation of files and scripts related to Bayesian Model Averaging, mostly as it pertains to my M.A. thesis
+Contains compilation of files and scripts related to Bayesian Model Averaging, mostly as it pertains to my M.A. thesis.

-Most files here are incomplete, and represent scripts I have written to try/practice various models and algorithms related to BMA and logistic regression.
-They will be updated eventually once finalized.
+ * Compared predictive performance of Random Forest Regression/Classifiers, OLS/Logistic regression, and Bayesian Model Averaging in predicting employee turnover intentions and flight risk status (regression and classification contexts)
+ * Evaluated out-of-sample generalizability using train/test split

  * ML_LinReg files are a modified version of base script originally posted by Dr. Florian Hartig
  * https://theoreticalecology.wordpress.com/2010/09/17/metropolis-hastings-mcmc-in-r/